unytics/unytics/README.md

 My vision is to give data-power to data-analysts by making them autonomous on the whole data-chain: from data-collection to data-algorithm-deployments 👉 We build data products / tools for that.

-I created **Unytics** to go further as a personal project: *provide open-source data tools to the worldwide data-community.*
+I created **Unytics** to go further as a personal project 👉 *provide open-source data tools to the worldwide data-community.*

 ---